About Us Contact Shop

 Clothing laid on a surface with a sign over it that reads, "Quality, Not Quantity."

-To put it simply, a capsule wardrobe is a smaller selection of clothing pieces that all compliment each other.
+To put it simply, a capsule wardrobe is a smaller selection of easily interchangeable clothing pieces that all compliment each other.

-You want to make sure that each piece goes with the other because this allows you to have more variety when it comes to building outfits.
+You want to make sure that each piece goes with the other because this allows you to maximize the number of outfits you have.

-So essentially, each piece you add should help increase the amount of outfits in your wardrobe.
+So essentially, each piece you add should help increase the amount of outfits in your wardrobe, and in the long run, save you money and get rid of decision fatigue.

-Capsule wardrobes do not contain anything that are stand-alone pieces.
+Capsule wardrobes do not contain any stand-alone pieces.
 They simply work together in harmony to make sure you look your best.

 Also, they are normally comprised of neutral colors with maybe one hue as the defining color.

-And lastly, a capsule wardrobe is made up of the classics.
-They are pieces of clothing that stay in style and don’t require you to replace them the very next year.
+And lastly, a capsule wardrobe is made up of timeless and (preferably) higher quality clothing pieces.
+They are pieces of clothing that stay in style, and don’t require you to replace them every single year.
+It’s a wonderful way to look timeless while also having a lower impact on the environment

 1. Know the Basics